LERCAutomation/DataExtractor-UserGuide/anatomy/anatomy.rst

 **Selecting the relevant data layers**

 Using the boundary defined and/or selected in the previous step, each of the data layers describing the presence of protected sites and/or species is selected one by one.
+Where data is held within SQL Server, this process may need to be carried out within the SQL Server management suite.

 **Exporting the results**